Shooting attack at Jerusalem bus stop kills 5

-JERUSALEM (AP) — Paramedics said at least five people were killed in a shooting attack in Jerusalem after two attackers opened fire at a bus stop at a busy intersection in north Jerusalem.
+JERUSALEM (AP) — Attackers opened fire at a bus stop at a busy intersection in north Jerusalem on Monday, killing five people and injuring another 12 people, according to Israeli police and emergency rescue services.

-Paramedics said an additional 15 people were injured, including six in serious condition.

 The shooting took place at a major intersection at the northern entrance to Jerusalem, on a road that leads to Jewish settlements located in east Jerusalem.